marijnbaar/new-adventures/README.md

 # In the future
 This app could be easily expanded with a couple of future extentions.
 More responsive is on top of the list, and added functionality with more descriptions per destination, pictures or Wikipedia information added to enrich the text.
+It would also be nice to have a dropdown menu where the user can select a city from, so that no superpowers are required, guessing the available cities in the database.